 - Establish clear goals for the interaction.
 What do you want to learn from this person?

-- Be prepared to ask questions as well as answer questions about your own background and experience (find sample questions in the networking guidance in the supplemental materials).
+- Be prepared to ask questions as well as answer questions about your own background and experience

 - Send a thank you email after your informational interview within 24 hours and stay connected via LinkedIn.